diamonddudetcg/Disco-Inferno/docs/banlist_09_2022.md

 title:  "Disco Inferno"
 ---

-## Disco Inferno F&L list for August 2022
+## Disco Inferno F&L list for September 2022

 [You can find the EDOPRO banlist here](https://drive.google.com/file/d/1DJHIE40SD25ICctEbBVulGPetKiE9kTT/view?usp=sharing).
 Open the link, click on the three dots in the top right and then click Download.